z3r0c10wn/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 .. versionadded:: 3.11.0

 Debug options.
 Indicates the level of detail in the ouput log ``ossec.log``.
+Only for UNIX agents and manager.

 +--------------------+------------------------------------+
 | **Default value**  | 0                                  |